ZiminXia/ziminxia.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a PostDoc researcher at the [Visual Intelligence for Transportation Lab](https://www.epfl.ch/labs/vita/) at EPFL, under the guidance of [Prof. Alexandre Alahi](https://people.epfl.ch/alexandre.alahi).

-I am currently a final-year PhD candidate at the [Intelligent Vehicles group](https://intelligent-vehicles.org/) at TU Delft, under the supervision of [Dr. Julian F. P. Kooij](https://jkooij.github.io/) and [Prof. Dr. Dariu M. Gavrila](http://www.gavrila.net/).
+I completed my PhD at the [Intelligent Vehicles group](https://intelligent-vehicles.org/) at TU Delft, supervised by [Dr. Julian F. P. Kooij](https://jkooij.github.io/) and [Prof. Dr. Dariu M. Gavrila](http://www.gavrila.net/).
-My PhD project is funded by the Dutch Research Council [Efficient Deep Learning project](https://efficientdeeplearning.nl/).
-My primary research area is ground-to-aerial visual localization for autonomous vehicles.
-I have a keen interest in mapping and localization, 3D computer vision, representation learning, and self-supervised learning.
-Throughout my PhD journey, I've had the privilege to collaborate with TomTom in Amsterdam.
+During my PhD, I also collaborated with TomTom in Amsterdam.
 Prior to my PhD pursuit, I completed my MSc in Geomatics Engineering at the University of Stuttgart, Germany, in 2019, and received my BSc in Geodesy and Geomatics Engineering from Wuhan University, China, in 2016.

+My research interests lie at the intersection of computer vision and mobile robotics, with a primary focus on visual localization for autonomous vehicles, particularly in ground-to-aerial cross-view localization.
+Additionally, I am deeply interested in mapping, 3D computer vision, representation learning, and self-supervised learning.

 # Selected publications